-Everyone, it seems, wants to give thanks the week of Thanksgiving by spending time in the theme parks.
-And with the kids out of school for part or all of the week, it makes it easier for parents to plan a trip.
-But if you’re planning a trip to SeaWorld Orlando, Universal Orlando or Disney World between November 18-25, you should plan on longer waits on attractions and generally larger crowds everywhere you go.
+Next week is one of the busiest weeks for all of the Orlando theme parks.
+It’s no surprise, really, with the kids out of school for at least part of the week, and after all, who wouldn’t want to spend Thanksgiving in the parks?
+But if you’re planning a trip to SeaWorld Orlando, Universal Orlando or Disney World between November 24-30, you should plan on longer waits on attractions and larger crowds everywhere you go.

-Don’t expect to see window fronts decorated with cornucopias and pilgrims everywhere you turn.
+And don’t expect to see window fronts decorated with cornucopias and pilgrims everywhere you turn.
 As mentioned in our lookahead for November, all of the parks will be decorated for the holidays — just not the Thanksgiving holiday.
-You will be able to take in Epcot’s Holidays Around the World or SeaWorld’s Sea of Trees.
+The one exception to this is the Land Pavilion at Epcot, where pumpkins, gourds and scarecrows are on display in Living With the Land and the Behind the Seeds Tour at Epcot.

-The Upside: Epcot has lots of room & can handle large crowds — it is a recommended park on Thanksgiving Day; plenty of places to eat (even without ADRs); IllumiNations: Reflections of Earth.
+The Upside: Epcot® has lots of room & can handle large crowds — it is a recommended park on Thanksgiving Day; plenty of places to eat (even without ADRs); IllumiNations: Reflections of Earth; and Elsa and Anna from “Frozen” are greeting guests in Norway.

 The Downside: Lots & lots of walking; no holiday-specific events since the Candlelight Processional doesn’t begin until Friday, although the Holidays Around the World decorations will already be on display.